Tirur Assembly constituency: Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-2021 Assembly Election
+2021

-Niyamasabha Election 2016
+2016

-There were 2,05,287 registered voters in Tirur Constituency for the 2016 Kerala Niyamasabha Election.
+There were 2,05,287 registered voters in Tirur Assembly constituency for the 2016 Kerala Assembly election.

-Partywise Results
+By political party

-Local Self Governed segment wise Results 2016
+By local self-governed segment

-The Local Self Governed segment wise result of 2016 Niyamasabha election is as follows:
+The results of the 2016 Assembly election by local self-governed segment is as follows:

-Niyama Sabha Election 2011
+2011

-There were 1,66,314 registered voters in Tirur Constituency for the 2011 Kerala Niyamasabha Election.
+There were 1,66,314 registered voters in Tirur Assembly constituency for the 2011 Kerala Assembly election.